 This 4-H Livestock Verification Form must be filed by the deadline with your local 4-H office:

 The Livestock Lease Form is to be filed with your 4-H office by May 1st.
-This is for your use between the owner and leasee.

 For further information, please contact: